 Is your lawnmower struggling to cut tough patches of grass like it used to?
 Your blades may have dulled: fortunately, you can sharpen them back up again!
 Here’s what you need to know.
 Before we begin, you may want to know that we rate Greenworks Pro 60v – Most Durable Electric Mower, very highly for its excellent cutting abilities.
+For more of your gardening needs, take a look at our review of the Leaf plug and plant cannabis grower (super smart, super pricey).

 1. First, Practice Safety